tjko/fanpico/README.md

 * Monitoring fan speeds and behaviour as well as monitoring what exactly motherboard is doing.

 ## Features
 * Controls up to 8 fans.
 * Connect up to 4 motherboard fan outputs.
 * Connect up to 2 remote temperature probes (plus onboard "ambient" temperature sensor).
 * Attached or remote (OLED) display support (boards where model name ends with "D").
 * Can be powered from motherboard fan outputs or using (AUX) 4-pin floppy connector.
 * Ability to define custom fan "curves" for each fan.
-* Ability to provide custom tachometer (fan RPM) output singal back to motherboard.
+* Ability to provide custom tachometer (fan RPM) output signal back to motherboard.
 * Control fans from any motherboard PWM signal or from temperature sensors.
 * OS Independent, no drivers or software needed.
 * Configuration stored on the device itself (in the flash memory).